AmanBariar01/BookMania/README.md

 # 📚 BookMania-MERN Stack Project

 Welcome to **BookMania**, an online bookstore application built with the MERN stack (MongoDB, Express.js, React.js, Node.js).
-This project allows users to browse, search, and purchase books online, providing a seamless and engaging shopping experience.
+This project allows users to browse, and search books online, providing a seamless and engaging experience.

 ## Technologies Used